night-ghost/minimosd-extra/README.md

 * MAVlink message scrolled if length more than screen width

+v827

+* new tLog parser which knows .tlog format and not allows to lose sync
+* thread-safe status in CT
+* optimized looptime
+* optimized memory usage
+* no more "show battery percentage" checkbox and flag - this can be configured per-screen via "alternate" mode
+* sensors to output arbitrary readings
+* new GeoFence warnings

 If you like this project and want to support further development - you can do it! [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=F5UY65DJHF3TQ)